 To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken.
 If you want to make sure of keeping it intact you must give it to no one, not even an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 To love is to be vulnerable. – C.S.
 Lewis, Mere Christianity

 But you love love sister.
 As much as you may lose, as much of a risk it is, you try anyway.
 And I applaud you for that.
 You have not let people harden your heart.
 You know love is invaluable.

 But when love is unrequited, you feel shame.
-You know how much you’re worth so you get upset and angry for giving your love to someone who did not value it… to someone who did not recognize how rare YOUR love is… So you still find yourself disappointed in two people: (1) you and (2) the person you gave your love to.
+You know how much you’re worth so you get upset and angry for giving your love to someone who did not value it… to someone who did not recognize how rare YOUR love is… So you still find yourself disappointed in two people: (1) yourself and (2) the person you gave your love to.

 But this is where you need to shift focus.

 Don’t ask yourself why someone didn’t love you or treat you the way they should.
 And I know you know you’re priceless but by focusing on how others feel about you, you open the doors of depression and can cause worry and anxiety to pour on you like a flood.
 I don’t want that for you sister.
 I don’t want that for us.